ooz/mocs/spaceships/saucer/README.md

 * Spacious cockpit and cargo bay
 * Two cannons and a pellet launcher
 * Rear and bottom docking ports
-* Small docking port for a droid
+* Small docking port for a bot
 * Minifigure gear and pole attachment points behind the cockpit

 ## Meta